gprasad09/Apache-Spark-Cluster-Project/sh_scripts/scripts_swarm/README.md

-These Script  are used if cluseter is built using docker compose file.
+These scripts are used if cluster is built using Docker stack.
 In this scenario, we need to start containers using "start.sh" on master.
-Also we need to start worker-containers on all the servers.
+It will create a stack of services (master and worker containers) across host machines.
+In this approach, there is no need for separate login on host machines and creation of containers on them.